nigelhorne/Object-Configure/README.md

 Returns the new values for the constructor.

-Now you can set up a configuration file and environment variables to debug your module.
+Now you can set up a configuration file and environment variables to configure your object.

-# BUGS

-I should rename it to Class::Configure since it now does more than set up debugging.

 # SEE ALSO